StreptanthusDimensions/Plant_Counter/README.md

 ### Installation

-Copy the file `Plant_Counter-0.1.jar` from `target` into the plugins folder of Fiji.
+Copy the file `Plant_Counter-x.y.jar` from `target` into the plugins folder of Fiji.
 Restart Fiji.

 ### Usage